-Hiring was sluggish across most industry sectors, though we did see a pickup in construction.
-Staffing-firm representatives reported that the number of job openings and placements increased slightly, with vacancies found primarily in healthcare and manufacturing.
-Wage pressures remain contained.
-Input and finished goods prices saw little change, apart from increases in residential construction materials and steel.
+Hiring was sluggish across most industry sectors, though we are seeing a pickup in manufacturing jobs.
+Staffing-firm representatives reported that the number of job openings is trending higher, while placements are flat.
+Vacancies were found primarily in manufacturing and healthcare.
+Wage pressures were contained.
+Input and finished goods prices saw little change, apart from some increases in building materials, energy, and diesel fuel.

 Demand for business credit showed little movement.
 Brisk competition continues to put downward pressure on loan pricing.
 Consumer credit demand grew slightly since our last report, primarily for auto loans and home equity products.
 Residential mortgage activity picked up a little, more so in the new-purchase market.
 Several bankers raised concerns about recently enacted regulations and their potential negative impact on lending.
 Delinquency rates were stable or trended lower.
 Bankers reported no significant changes to loan-application standards.
 On net, core deposits were flat: increases by consumers were offset by declines in commercial deposits.
 Little net growth in staffing is expected.
 Many new job openings are in the areas of regulatory compliance and IT.